lpgthayaparan/lpgthayaparan.github.io/README.md

 - The UMOTEM entry still links to the SSRN preprint — swap it for the journal link once it's out of major revision.

-Awards, CV (positions, education, teaching, service, grants/patents, experience, invited talks, conference presentations) are all synced to your July 2026 CV.
+Awards page is synced to your July 2026 CV.
+The CV page now just shows/downloads the PDF directly, so it's always exactly your CV — no separate content to keep in sync.

 ## Deploying to GitHub Pages